bradymiller/bradymiller.github.io/todo/index.md

 ### OpenEMR Code Reviews
 1. <span style="color: red">Ray eye form.(now working on integration)</span>
-1. Matrix user setting bug fix.(there is a systemic bug here that needs to be fixed rather than creating a work around)
+1. Matrix user setting bug fix.(there is a systemic bug here and we are working on a fix)
 1. Scott html2pdf removal.
 1. MD Support sql upgrade fix for views.
 1. Appchecker stuff.